-- A. It is understood that no Employees, other than those hereinafter excepted, shall receive less than the minimum scheduled compensatory increase plus any applicable cost-of-living increase.
+A. It is understood that no Employees, other than those hereinafter excepted, shall receive less than the minimum scheduled compensatory increase plus any applicable cost-of-living increase.
 Employees for whom the scale increase or the minimum increase is larger than the general compensatory increase shall receive the larger increase amount.
 Employees for whom the compensatory increase is the largest applicable wage increase under the Agreement shall receive the following increase amounts:

-- effective July 1, 2011: 2%
+- effective upon ratification: 2%, retroactive to July 1, 2016 for all employees active on payroll on the date of ratification

-- effective July 1, 2012: 2%
+- effective July 1, 2017: 2%

-- effective July 1, 2013: 2%
+- effective July 1, 2018: 2%